omnect/omnect-device-service/README.md

 ### Modem Info

-This feature adds the ability to query status information of connected modem.
+This feature adds the ability to report status information of connected modem.
+The status is refreshed in an interval which can be configured by REFRESH_MODEM_INFO_INTERVAL_SECS environment variable.
+The default is 10min.

 **NOTE**: this is an optional feature and must be explicitly turned on when building, i.e., `cargo build --features modem_info,...`.